Barnardos Australia's Temporary Family Care Program provides out of home care for young children and their siblings under the age of 12.

 Placement can range from a period of a few days, or a few months up to a period of two years.
 If restoration to the birth family is not successful, a plan will be implemented to support the transition of the child/young person into permanent care.

-Carers are child focussed and willing to maintain continuity of contact with immediate and extended family.
+Carers are child focused and willing to maintain continuity of contact with immediate and extended family.
 They are available to attend all relevant appointments (eg. medical, therapy and review of arrangements meetings) and are non-judgemental and encouraging with birth families.
 The particular skills required by carers within the Temporary Family Care Program are flexibility, openness, communication skills and team work skills.

 Objectives of the Temporary Family Care Program: